testingrequired/vom/README.md

 # vom

-`vom` (View Object Modal) is an opinionated framework for writing page objects for selenium tests/scripts
+`vom` (View Object Model) is an opinionated framework for writing page objects for selenium tests/scripts

-## View Object vs Page Object

-The term "page" is outdated in the context of modern web applications.
-The term "view" more aligned with the usage of self contained components (e.g. React, Angular, Vue).
-They represent the same concept however.

 ## Installation